AI-Commandos/RAGMeUp/README.md

 - `chunk_overlap` The chunk overlap

 # Funding
 We are actively looking for funding to democratize AI and advance its applications.
-Contact us at funding@understandling.com if you want to invest.
+Contact us at info@commandos.ai if you want to invest.